moosetechnology/moosetechnology.github.io/_drafts/2021-06-23-towards-analyzing-typescript.md

 This fork generates (via Java) a TypeScript API.
 Clever and useful!

+## Drivers, start your engines!

-So, let's try to create an importer using `ts-morph` and the `famix` packages that will model TypeScript programs in a Java metamodel.
+So, what if we try to create an importer using `ts-morph` and the `famix` packages that will model TypeScript programs in a Java metamodel?
 As a first try, model only the object-oriented elements of TypeScript, such as classes, methods, attributes, etc.

-This is actually the project I proposed to students in an advanced-topics software design course at my university during the winter of 2021.
+This is actually the project I proposed to students in an [advanced-topics software design course at my university](https://www.etsmtl.ca/etudes/cours/MGL843) during the winter of 2021.

 ## Results